Well, because bamboo ski poles are durable for skiing and sustainable for the climate!

 Bamboo is an outstanding natural material with the tensile strength of steel and the compressive strength of concrete.
 Bamboo ski poles provide a perfect balance between rigidity and flexibility and do not bend like regular aluminum poles or snap like carbon fiber poles.
 It is a fact that my kids’ bamboo ski poles are as straight before winter as after the season, which has never happened with their aluminum poles.
 A bamboo stick never breaks off totally.
 If it cracks, it will do so along the fibers and can usually be repaired temporarily with tape.
 And it stays straight.
 Replacing a bamboo cane is pretty easy too.

-As early as the 19th century, bamboo was used for ski poles, but it wasn’t until the 1920s, when Tonkin bamboo entered into the world of skiing, that it became absolutely dominant.
-Tonkin got its western name from the bay in the South China Sea, where it was shipped from, and has been called “the king of bamboo” for its excellent properties.
-It has thicker walls and is stronger than other bamboo varieties of the same size/weight, while the nodes are barely noticeable.
-Tonkin bamboo is also naturally straight and slightly tapered from top to bottom.
+As early as the 19th century, bamboo was used for ski poles, but it wasn’t until the 1920s, when Tonkin bamboo (Pseudosasa amabilis) entered into the world of skiing, that it became absolutely dominant.
+Tonkin got its western name from the gulf in the South China Sea, where it was shipped from.

-Calcutta bamboo is another variety nicknamed after its port of export.
-This species has even thicker walls, often solid, and is sometimes called “iron bamboo” for it’s extremely strong properties.
-It is even tougher and more tapered than Tonkin, but also slightly heavier.
-Both bamboo varieties are therefore ideal for making ski poles.
-Bamboo ski poles are just as slim, flexible and light as premium aluminum or carbon fiber poles from established brands.slightly
+Calcutta bamboo (Dendrocalamus strictus) is another variety nicknamed after its port of export.
+This species has very thick walls, often solid, and is sometimes called “iron bamboo” for it’s extremely strong properties.
+It is tougher than Tonkin and more tapered, reminiscent in shape of regular poles.
+The Calcutta canes are therefore ideal for making ski poles.
+Bamboo ski poles are just as slim, flexible and light as premium aluminum or carbon fiber poles from established brands.

 Since bamboo is a natural material, each pole becomes unique, and therefore more time and care is required to select and manufacture a bamboo ski pole.
 In addition, “it takes two to tango” and form a well-matching pair